Before, anime and manga were only popular in Japan. But today, it’s now popular all around the world.

 One Piece: Eiichiro Oda

 Are you wondering what the best selling manga series of all time is?
-With 462 million copies sold worldwide, One Piece beats them all.
+With more than 450 million copies sold worldwide, One Piece beats them all.

 This makes the writer and illustrator, Oda, one of the best-selling fiction authors.
 And that’s not just anime fiction!